pelias-deprecated/kubernetes/README.md

 machines in the cloud.
 It could work on a personal computer with [minikube](https://github.com/kubernetes/minikube), but larger installations will likely benefit from additional RAM.

-**Announcement:** This project previously took advantage of full planet data for the [Placeholder](https://github.com/pelias/placeholder) and [Interpolation](https://github.com/pelias/interpolation/) services hosted by
-[Nextzen](https://www.nextzen.org/).
-Unfortunately this hosting is no longer available.
-By default, this project will now download data for the [Portland Metro](https://github.com/pelias/docker/tree/master/projects/portland-metro) area.

 ## Setup

 First, set up a Kubernetes cluster however works best for you.
 A popular choice is to use